 (Although when I get my own tiny house, it’ll be entirely self-powered.)

 Despite being initially disappointed that other people were around, I ended up being obsessed with the tiny house.
 It was so relaxing and simple.
 Being among all those trees with no electronics presses the re-set button.
+It made me want to relocate to somewhere quieter than New York.
+I saw a nice house in north Barrie and it looks beautiful (and much quieter than NY!!)
 And what’s better than sitting beside a campfire?

 At around $150 per house per night, the cost is far steeper than a stay at a campground, but it’s a great experience that I’m so keen to do again.